SupeRuier/awesome-active-learning/README.md

 - [7.
 Resources](#7-resources)
 - [8.
 Groups/Scholars](#8-groupsscholars)

-The hierarchical structure of this repository is shown in the following figure:
+The hierarchical structure of this repository is shown in the following figure, and **you can find the paper-list in the corresponding sub-pages**:

 ![](repo-structure.png)

 ### **Shortcuts**